davidcheungyl/david-and-abdul/README.md

 1) **Generation of random game sets or events**: We will introduce the element of randomness in our code during lifelines.
 When the user selects 'phone a friend' or 'ask the audience', since we can't perform these actions actually, we'll simulate them randomly.
 For this, we'll first generate a random number.
 If the number is even, we'll just directly hint towards the answer and the player can guess it quite easily.
 Otherwise, if it's odd, we'll cut out a wrong option from the choices, so the player only has 3 choices to choose from (winning probability went up from 25% to 33.3%).

 2) **Data Structures**: The data structures we plan to use are pretty straightforward.
 We'll use arrays to store the information of the user like username.
 The score (amount in wallet) of the user will be an integer.
 The username itself will be a string.

+3) **Dynamic memory management**: We need an array to store the names of the users who have played the game.
+So, every time a new player entered the game, a new array will be created to store the new username, and the old array will be deleted, through dynamic memory management.

+4) **File I/O:**: The game results of each individual player will be stored in a file.
+The question banks will also be stored in a file.